 One particularly notable example was when Ken was invited over to Sequoia Capital to discuss how he might help the CEO of a company that was experiencing breakaway growth.
 The CEO relocated to the Bay Area and was seeking a means to secure his family into a home and send his kids to school.
 The goal was to address these family needs while keeping his sights trained on the company's IPO, still a few years in the offing.
 Helping to solve this CEOs challenge served to launch several new product strategies around founder liquidity.

 Having known Ken all this time, I knew he was working on productizing a set of founder liquidity offerings.
-But, it wasn’t until Chris and I went to visit with Ken’s boss, John China, that he put it all together for us.
+But, it wasn’t until I went to visit with Ken’s boss, John China, that he put it all together for me.
 With John’s and Greg Becker’s blessing, Ken co-created Founders Circle with us and brought SVB as an exclusive strategic partner.